gabito1451/Feminini/README.md

-# 🛍️ Feminini — Web3 eCommerce Powered by Stellar
+# 🛍️ Feminini — Web3 eCommerce Powered by Starknet

 **Feminini** is a decentralized eCommerce platform built on the **Starknet network**.
 It enables blockchain-native payments, automated order handling, and tokenized loyalty rewards through **Cairo smart contracts**.